 Factors that may increase your chances of getting Dupuytrens contracture include:

-The ring finger is usually affected first, followed by the little finger, then the index, and long finger.
+The ring finger is usually affected first, followed by the pinky finger.
+The index, and long finger may follow.
 Fingers on either or both hands can be affected.
-The first physical sign of this condition is a nodule in the palm near the base of a finger.
-A nodule is a small thickening of the fascia under the skin.
-In some cases, nodules can be sensitive to touch.
+The first physical sign of this condition is a bump in the palm near the bottom of a finger.
+In some cases, the bump can be sensitive to touch.
 Generally, though, this condition is not painful.

 You will be asked about your symptoms and medical history.
 A hand examination will be done.

 Images may be taken of your hand.
 This can be done with:

 Treatment is made easier and more effective when the contracture is detected early.
 Treatment may not be needed at first if you can still use your hand normally.
 When needed, treatment options include:

 Surgery is most effective when the condition is still in the early stage.

 Depending on how far the condition has progressed, surgery may involve:

 Therapy may be needed to help restore full range of motion to the fingers after a repair.

 Injected Medication TOP